 5E Classes That Should Take the Sharpshooter Feat

 Class-wise, considering 95%+ of all ranger builds are for archers (we’ll call that the Robin Hood/Legolas Effect), they’re an obvious one for this feat.
 If you start as a variant human ranger, this should be the feat you take.
-For all other class combos, this should often be taken in lieu of DEX during the first ability score improvement.
+If you’re playing a different race, Sharpshooter should often be taken in lieu of DEX during the first ability score improvement.

 5E Classes That Should Consider Taking the Sharpshooter Feat

-There are a few niche builds that should also look at the sharpshooter feat.
-Again, if the builds of these classes are specifically made for them to be ranged then kick your build up to the first section that makes this a mandatory must have feat.
+There are a few niche builds that should also look at the Sharpshooter feat.
+Again, if the builds of these classes are specifically made for them to be ranged weapon specialists. then kick your build up to the first section that makes this a mandatory must have feat.